-Background: Associate Professor in Muscle Function and Movement (Leeds, 2011-), Lecturer (Leeds 2001-2011).
+Background: Associate Professor in Biomechanics (Leeds, 2011-), Lecturer (Leeds 2001-2011).
 I studied Biology at the University of Leeds and remained there to carry out a PhD on the effects of training and fatigue on the mechanical properties of skeletal muscle.
 I carried out postdoctoral research at Northeastern University in Boston and the University of Cambridge.
-I returned to the University of Leeds as a lecturer in 2011.
+I returned to the University of Leeds as a lecturer in 2002.

 Overview.
 My research focuses on the physiology and biomechanics of animal movement.
 The overall goal of the lab is to understand how muscle mechanical function and energetics determine the overall metabolic energy expenditure and physical performance of locomotion.
 We use an integrative and comparative approach to reveal the underlying cellular, physiological and biomechanical determinants of physical performance in order to understand the evolution of musculoskeletal design.